-Effective Date: This policy will be effective until September 30, 2012.
+Effective Date: This policy will be effective until September 30, 2014.
+Please ensure that all appropriate staff is fully informed within 30 days of the date of this memorandum.

 Training: This policy should be shared with all survey and certification staff, their managers and the State/RO training coordinator.